CS5500-ChonghuiWu/opp-api/todo_api-main/README.md

 ## Installation

 * Create a virtual environment
-* Activate the virtual environment
+* Activate your virtual environment
 * Install the ['required' dependencies](./requirements.txt).
 You can install each of the dependencies individually, but you can also use [this](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-r).
 * Open a terminal to the root of this repo and run the following command:
   * `uvicorn main:app --reload`